natty1712/Holiday/AndroidUpdate.txt

-Custom User Agent - Change the user agent for both mobile and desktop mode
+Custom Start Site - Change the default favorites view when opening a new tab to a specified URL